Scholarships & Alternative Funding

 GI Bill & Veterans Affairs (VA) Programs

 The Department of Veterans Affairs (VA) has education programs to advance the education and skills of active duty Service Members such as the Post-9/11 GI Bill and the Montgomery GI Bill.
 While the Education Service Specialists are not VA counselors, they can assist in using VA tools and applying for the GI Bill or other programs.
-For more information about VA education programs, visit www.benefits.va.gov
+For more information about VA education programs, visit www.benefits.va.gov.
+To apply for benefits go to va.gov.

 For additional resources and scholarship information, contact your local Education Office.